- Date First Published: April 2, 2015

 Creation of Library of Actual but Anonymized Data and Images

-Patients that are instructive, exemplary or interesting may be selected by lecturers, their data anonymized, indexed and kept temporarily or permanently in the Train Database to be used as teaching material.
+Model patients that are instructive, exemplary or interesting may be selected by lecturers.
+Their data can be anonymized, indexed and kept temporarily or permanently in the Train Database to be used as teaching material.
 Such data will include investigation results and radiology images.

 Postgraduate Medical Education